Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Description

 A physical description of the specimen at the time of collection.
-This often includes information that can be lost or difficult to observe after the collection and preservation process.<br></br>
+This often includes information that can be lost or difficult to observe after the collection and preservation process. _For paleontological collections:_ A description that contextualizes what the cataloged fossil material physically represents, which can include verbose anatomical description (if the latter, isolate the value using a [key: value] pair, as in the example below).<br></br>
-**Examples:** Shrub 3 m tall, corolla yellow<br></br>
+**Examples (botany):** Shrub 3 m tall, corolla yellow<br></br>
+**Example (fossils):** Bones are included in the composite mount of USNM V 10304<br></br>
+**Example (fossils):** [MORPHOLOGY REMARKS: an almost perfect corralum 80mm long and 30mm in maximum diameter] 1 plastercast with 5 remnants of the original specimen

-This field is not supported by Darwin Core and is concatenated into occurrenceRemarks when downloaded as a Darwin Core Archive.
+This field is not supported by Darwin Core and is concatenated into [occurrenceRemarks](#notes) when downloaded as a Darwin Core Archive.

 ### Notes

-Any additional notes regarding the specimen.<br></br>
+Any additional notes regarding the specimen occurrence at a place in time.<br></br>
 **Examples:** "common in this region", "this specimen collected as part of master's thesis project"<br></br>
 See Darwin Core's [occurrenceRemarks](https://dwc.tdwg.org/terms/#dwc:occurrenceRemarks)